 Sanctions compliance leverages the techniques and controls used to comply with AML/CTF law and regulation to ensure a business is not undertaking business with sanctioned parties or supporting the trade in goods and services that is prohibited by TFS.

-In 2017 Australia commenced a significant change agenda which will run until 2020.
-This is widely recognised as a once in a generation opportunity to refine Australia’s AML/CTF regime.
+Australia commenced a significant change agenda which is widely recognised as an important opportunity to refine Australia’s AML/CTF regime.

-Initialism’s AML/CTF compliance solutions can support you keeping up with compliance requirements as they evolve.
+Initialism’s AML/CTF compliance solutions can support you in keeping up with compliance requirements as they evolve.

 When determining if you are compliant you should ask yourself the following questions: